danielbierwirth/DropboxBrowser/Readme.md

 1. Add the following Frameworks, already available in Xcode, to your project:
     - Security
     - QuartzCore
-    - AssetsLibrary
-    - UIKit
-    - Foundation
-    - CoreGraphics
 2. Add the DropboxSDK Framework to your project.
-The latest version of the SDK can be <a href=https://www.dropbox.com/developers>downloaded here</a> | DropboxBrowser uses version 1.3.4 of the Dropbox SDK
+The latest version of the SDK can be <a href=https://www.dropbox.com/developers>downloaded here</a> | DropboxBrowser uses version 1.3.5 of the Dropbox SDK
 3. Register as a developer on Dropbox and setup your App.
 If you've already done this, skip this step.
 If you haven't already done this, <a href=https://www.dropbox.com/developers/start/setup#ios>get setup</a>.
 4. Setup your Dropbox App Key and Secret.
 This includes customizing your Info.plist file and your App Delegate.
 Instructions from Dropbox are <a href=https://www.dropbox.com/developers/start/authentication#ios>available here</a>
 5. Add all of the DropboxBrowser files to your project